 - Ability to prioritize multiple competing urgent tasks

 Thinking about applying for a Social Work position at TEP?
-Join us to learn more about TEP’s innovative model and the career opportunities for Social Workers.
-Take a tour of our Social Work suite, Middle School campus, and gain insight directly from our team of Social Work experts.
+Join us virtually to learn more about TEP’s innovative model and the career opportunities for Social Workers.
+Gain insight directly from our team of Social Work experts.

-Compensation and benefits: The Social Worker is paid a starting salary of $80,000.
+Compensation and benefits: The Social Worker will be paid a competitive starting salary of $90,000.
 Benefits include medical, dental, and vision coverage, and a 403b retirement plan.
 The candidate also receives all school vacations – approximately 10 weeks per year.